Pinafore/qanta-codalab/README.md

 * `ready`: return True if ready to accept requests
 * `batch`: True if model accepts batch API (see farther down), False otherwise
 * `batch_size`: If `batch` is true, an integer indicating max batch size
+* `include_wiki_paragraphs`: True to request providing retrieved Wikipedia paragraphs for each question sentence.

 ## Installation